Faraday's Law and Magnetic Induction: cause and effect, experiment and theory: Lorentz Force Law

 This means that we can use the force law to calculate (a) how the current in the loop responds to the velocity ${\vbar}$ of the bar, and (b) how the motion of the bar responds to the current $\vCurrent$ in the loop.
 These will naturally be dynamic equations with an explicit causality.

 Here we take the wire {\Ushape} to be fixed and rigid, so that any forces on it due to current flow within it, and/or the presence of electromagnetic fields, are neglected.
-The wire {\Ushape} itself has arbitrarily long arms with a separation and base length of ${\Lbar}$, each with a charge density ${\Qdensity}$.
+The wire {\Ushape} itself has arbitrarily long arms with a separation and base length of ${\Lbar}$, each with a linear charge density ${\Qdensity}$.
 The bar has mass $\Mbar$ and velocity ${\vbar}$, to give a momentum ${\Pbar}$.
 It is mounted perpendicular to the wire {\Ushape}'s arms, a distance $\Larm$ from their base, and (also) has a charge density ${\Qdensity}$ and length ${\Lbar}$.

 The \emph{current} ${\sCurrent}$ consists of flow of charges with forward momentum ${\Pcur}$.
 It has a total charge ${\Qtotal}$, but with only ${\Qbar} = {\Lbar} {\Qdensity}$ in the bar, which is the only part that gets pushed by the magnetic force.
-If the (effective) mass density of the charges\footnote{How the charges as a whole respond to an applied force is, from a microscopic perspective, a complicated matter.
-It involves how the charges individually experience the local environment of the conductor, but also how they interact with each other \cite{Darwin-1936prsa,Essen-2009ejp}.
-Here we simply reduce the combined effect of all such complications down into an effective mass density.} is ${\QMdensity}$, the speed of the charges is $\scharge = {\Pcur} / {\QMdensity} \Ltotal(t)$ where $\Ltotal(t) = 2 {\Lbar} + 2 \Larm(t)$.
-The corners of the {\Ushape} and the contacts between the {\Ushape} and the bar are assumed to divert (e.g. perhaps by elastical reflection) the charges around the loop (i.e. into their new direction), so that ${\Pcur}$ is only either forward (clockwise on fig. \ref{fig-faraday-U}) or backward (anticlockwise) around the loop; the charge density of the current is also assumed to be fixed\footnote{A further detail, neglected here, is that each movement of the bar either orphans or inherits some extra charges due to the change in side-wide length.}.
+If the (effective) mass density of the charges\footnote{Attempting to describe accurately how the charges respond as a group is difficult and complicated.
+One must somehow average over the many distinct microscopic influences on each charge: not only from its local environment in the conductor and any externally applied fields, but also the many interactions between it and the other charges \cite{Darwin-1936prsa,Essen-2009ejp,Boyer-2015ajp} must be considered.
+Here we simply reduce the combined effect of all such complications down into an effective mass density.} is ${\QMdensity}$, the velocity of the charges along the bar is $\vcharge$, and their speed is $\scharge = {\Pcur} / {\QMdensity} \Ltotal(t)$ where $\Ltotal(t) = 2 {\Lbar} + 2 \Larm(t)$.
+The corners of the {\Ushape} and the contacts between the {\Ushape} and the bar are assumed to divert (e.g. perhaps by elastic reflection) the charges around the loop (i.e. into their new direction), so that ${\Pcur}$ is only either forward (clockwise on fig. \ref{fig-faraday-U}) or backward (anticlockwise) around the loop; the charge density of the current is also assumed to be fixed\footnote{A further detail, neglected here, is that each movement of the bar either orphans or inherits some extra charges due to the change in side-wide length.}.

 The total force on the \emph{bar} is only due to the magnetic force, which needs to be summed over the length ${\Lbar}$.
 Note that the field inside the loop is not important here, what counts is its strength at each point in the bar, at the instant the total force is integrated.
 The force density on each element of the bar is ~